-Purmamarca is 65 kilometers to the north of San Salvador De Jujuy and is located 2,192 meters above the sea level.
+Purmamarca is 65 kilometres to the north of San Salvador De Jujuy and is located 2,192 meters above the sea level.
 Purmamarca is so small that the entire town can be explored in just a few hours by strolling through the dusty narrow streets unless you want to take an organized tour to Salinas Grande which requires an entire day.
 The bus from Jujuy capital terminates at a little plaza, walk towards the main square and you would find the tourism office to your left where the officials would look after your luggage for 10 Argentinian Pesos (60 cents) while you could grab a map and get absorbed in the grandeur of Purmamarca.
-The village is embraced by the hill called as “Siete Colores” seven colors.
-Contemplate the colors of Mount Siete Colores and immerse yourself to the tranquility of this area.
-The red, green, pink, yellow, white, grey and violet shades featured by this mount are created by minerals such as iron, copper, dolomite, sulfur, lime, lead and hematite, respectively.
+The village is embraced by the hill called “Siete Colores” seven colours.
+Contemplate the colours of Mount Siete Colores and immerse yourself in the tranquillity of this area.
+The green, red, pink, white, yellow, violet and grey shades featured by this mount are created by minerals such as copper, iron, sulfur, dolomite, lead, hematite and lime respectively.
 Siete colores is the most prominent attraction in Purmamarca.
 It takes about an hour to hike the 3 kilometres long tourist trail.

 - Baggage fees: 10 Pesos (60 Cents)